 Stretching type hamstring injuries occurs during movements leading extensive lengthening of the hamstrings which can occur in high kicking, sliding tackles or while doing a split say in ballet.
 This usually involves the tendon of the semimembranosus muscle (which attaches to your sit bone or ischial tuberosity situated at your buttocks).

-The strain to your hamstrings during high speed running will seem more serious and cause an obvious impairment at first, but the generally require a shorter rehabilitation period compared to the stretching type strain.
+The strain to your hamstrings during high speed running will seem more serious and cause an obvious impairment at first, but it generally requires a shorter rehabilitation period compared to the stretching type strain.

-As such, the 2 different types of hamstring strains will then require different approaches in terms of treatment & rehabilitation for the athlete/ patient.
-Hence it will be important for Physiotherapists who are treating hamstring injuries to determine the injury situation & injury location to determine how best to treat the injury as the rate of re-injury is high.
+As such, the 2 different types of hamstring strains will then require different approaches in terms of treatment and rehabilitation for the athlete/ patient.
+Hence it will be important for Physiotherapists who are treating hamstring injuries to determine the injury situation and injury location to determine how best to treat the injury as the rate of re-injury is high.

 For the high speed type strains, it is very common for the athlete to experience a marked improvement 4-6 days after the injury as pain, strength and flexibility will all be better.
 This can be misleading for the athlete as healing is only just taking place.
 Slow jogging will be easily tolerated while eccentric strenthening needs to be gradually introduced.

-For the stretching type strains, the rehab period is likely to be prolonged although there is little pain & functional limitations intially.
+For the stretching type strains, the rehab period is likely to be prolonged although there is little pain and functional limitations initially.
 A general rule of thumb is the closer the injury to the ischial tuberosity, the longer the rehabilitation period.

 It would not be possible for me to outline the rehab for both types of hamstring injuries in this post.
 Please come and see us at Physio or Sports Solutions if you want to return to your sport quicker.

 Askling CM et al (2012).
 High-speed Running Type Or Stretching-type of Hamstring Injuries Makes A Difference To Prognosis.
 BJSM.
 46(2) : 86-87.